 The satellites and sensors from which we derive Earth observation (EO) data provide a unique perspective to understand our world.
 They have the ability to isolate and record key information that can help us understand both human endeavour and environmental impact in new and insightful ways.

-EO encompasses a wide range of data from sensors on satellites, planes, drones or other autonomous vehicles, including ground-based sensors and networks.
+EO encompasses a wide range of data from sensors on satellites, planes, drones and ground-based sensors and networks.

 At Xerra we leverage the world-class capabilities of our team and robust algorithms to automatically generate insight and information from EO data.
 This allows us to create accurate, repeatable analyses that can inform high-quality decision making across regional industry, businesses and government.

 With the proliferation of smart materials being manufactured into sensors and the falling costs of building and launching satellites, the pool of data we can draw on is bigger than at any other time in human history.